Gglrb/HandController_V1.1_GUI_Test/README.md

 # HandController_V1.1 GUI test
-Written in C
+Written in C for STM32G474RE on STM32CubeIDE 1.4.0
-STM32CubeIDE 1.4.0
-for STM32G474RE